awsmug/lib-mail/Readme.md

 $mail = new Mail( $driver );
 ```

 Then the functions from the mail class can be used.
+Also function chaining is allowed.

 ```php
 <?php